 Automation must be deployable and have impact within days.
 The capacity for speed must be a new strength in the automation armoury, even while projects that takes weeks, months or longer still have their appropriate place.
-Fast deployment and rapid impact is feasible, as the case study above illustrates, so make speed an expected attribute of your workplace automation initiatives.
+Fast deployment and rapid impact are feasible, as the case study above illustrates, so make speed an expected attribute of your workplace automation initiatives.

 Prioritize projects that are easy for people to adopt.
 Avoid software coding by busy IT teams and broad re-training programs.
 Prioritize workplace automation that passes the “no code, no training, no disruption” test.

 Remote working presents new risks of fraud and loss.
-Over-use of email for remote workers was a security nightmare in early phase responses to COVID disruption.
-When pushing new types of work out of the company office and into the hybrid office, insist on technologies that have enterprise-grade security built-in, support GDPR and other compliance requirements, and keep the Chief Information Security Officer happy.
+Over-use of email for remote workers was a security nightmare in early phase responses to COVID-19 disruption.
+When pushing new types of work out of the company office and into the hybrid office, insist on technologies that have enterprise-grade security built-in, support GDPR and other compliance requirements, and keep the Chief Information Security Officer (CISO) happy.

-Quick wins are great and we’ve already put speed at the top of this short list.
+Quick wins are great, and we’ve already put speed at the top of this short list.
 But many quick wins become “automation orphans” when the underlying technology cannot stretch as your ambition expands.
 Make automation choices that can scale as your needs scale and change.

 When confronted with the shock of COVID-19, organizations responded overnight but still failed to provide business continuity for many workers and types of work.
 To expand the size of the population who can work remotely, and the types of work that can be done remotely, consider adopting new workplace automation, delivered in a new way.